tasket/wyng-backup/README.md

 * __Virtualized host systems__ using Xen or KVM hypervisors have a couple options:

 1. Setup a trusted guest VM instance to decrypt and mount an encrypted backup drive.
-Then from the admin/storage VM setup sparsebak with an 'ssh://' destination specifying the local network address of the guest VM.
+Then from the admin/storage VM setup wyng with an 'ssh://' destination specifying the local network address of the guest VM.
 This method generally uses less bandwidth and completes faster.

 2. For hypervisors that support attachment of block devices to different VMs: An encrypted block dev can be attached to the admin/storage VM where it is then decrypted and mounted (this means a guest VM is not trusted with handling encryption).
-In this case use 'internal:/path' for the sparsebak destination.
+In this case use 'internal:/path' for the wyng destination.

 * __Qubes OS:__ Here is a brief description for dom0-encrypted remote storage from a Qubes laptop: